PULP ARTISTS

 (1913-1977)

-In 1927 he studied at the Art Institute of Chicago with J. Allen St. John, who inspired him with an interest in science fiction and fantasy art.
+In 1927, at the age of fourteen, he studied at the Art Institute of Chicago with J. Allen St. John, who inspired him with an interest in science fiction and fantasy art.
 He later studied at the American Academy of Art in Chicago.

-From 1939 to 1942 he worked in Haddon Sundblom's busy art studio, where he happened to pose for Sundblom's original painting of the Quaker Oats man.
+From 1939 to 1942 he worked in Haddon Sundblom's busy Chicago art studio, where he happened to pose for Sundblom's original painting of the cheerful Quaker Oats Man.

-After the war he worked as a staff artist at the Chicago-based publishing house, Ziff-Davis, and painted covers for their pulp magazines Amazing, Fantastic Adventures, Imaginations, Imaginative Tales, Mammoth Detective, and Mammoth Western.
+After 1946 he worked as a staff artist at the Chicago-based publishing house, Ziff-Davis.
+He painted covers for their pulp magazines Amazing, Fantastic Adventures, Imaginations, Imaginative Tales, Mammoth Detective, and Mammoth Western.

-He married his model, Grace Lorraine Lindeman, and they raised one son and two daughters.
+On his fortieth birthday, July 11,1953, he married his model, Grace Lorraine Lindeman.
+They lived in Chicago at 7650 South Campbell Avenue, where they raised one son and two daughters.

 In the 1950s he created advertising art for Coca-Cola, Pepsi, Orange Kist, and Schlitz Beer.
 He also painted pin-ups and calendar art.

-In 1958 he painted interior story illustrations of the men's magazine, Rogue.
+In 1958 he painted interior story illustrations for the men's magazine, Rogue.

-In the 1960s he worked for an erotic paperback publisher, Nightstand Library, in Evanston, IL.
-One day the publishers were tipped off about a police raid, so they hurriedly burned dozens of McCauley's original paintings in the basement furnace.
+In the early 1960s he worked for an erotic paperback publisher, Nightstand Library, of Evanston, IL.

-In 1962 he moved to Melbourne, Florida, to work as a staff artist for a defense contractor in Palm Bay, The Harris Corporation.
+In 1962 he moved to Melbourne, Florida, to work as a staff artist for a defense contractor.
 He also taught private art classes from his home studio on evenings and weekends.

-Harold McCauley died from Pneumonia in a Miami Beach hospital at age 64 on December 16, 1977.
+Harold McCauley died from Pneumonia in a hospital in Melbourne, Florida, at age sixty-four on December 16, 1977.

 © David Saunders 2009